RosettaCommons/documentation/AddResidueLabelMover.md

 The mover will print out verbose the residues it labeled.
 Also includes a Pymol compatible string selection; it can be used to troubleshoot which residues your residue_selector is selecting.

 Notes:
 * Certain Movers such as symmetrizing via [[SymDofMover|SymDofMover]] will wipe all labels from your pose.
+If you need to use PDBInfoLabel, make sure you label them after you symmetrize.
 * If your pose is symmetric, it will only label the asymmetric unit (asu).

 ```xml